IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 1. Build and save the container

   * We will create a OpenShift project
   * We will define a [build config](https://docs.openshift.com/container-platform/3.9/dev_guide/builds/index.html) for OpenShift
+  * We will build with the build Pod inside OpenShift and save container image to the internal [OpenShift container registry](https://docs.openshift.com/container-platform/3.9/install_config/registry/index.html#install-config-registry-overview)

 2. Apply the yamls and expose the service

-* We will build with the build Pod inside OpenShift and save container image to the internal [OpenShift container registry](https://docs.openshift.com/container-platform/3.9/install_config/registry/index.html#install-config-registry-overview)
   * We will define and apply a deployment configuration to create a Pod with our microservice
   * We will define a service which routes requests to the Pod with our microservice
   * We will expose the service

+The following image is a animation of the simplified steps above.

 ![overview gif](images/lab-4-overview.gif)